Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 How to detect:

-- Elevated contact angle
+- Elevated contact angle with localized variability across the bed

 Corrective action: